Logo Voyage

 Boiling Water?

 Sweat depletes your body of sodium as well as water.
-This is especially true in the hotter climates and the sodium loss can be just as serious as dehydration, but cannot be as easily noticed (some symptoms are having a loss of appetite and headaches).
+This is especially true in the hotter climates.
+Sodium loss can be just as serious as dehydration, but is much harder to notice; symptoms include a loss of appetite and headaches.
 Drinking water does not restore sodium into your system; in fact it lowers sodium levels in your blood even further.
 In some countries, sports drinks with dissolved salts including sodium (on the label, dissolved salts are called electrolytes) are available.
 Powdered sports drink mix is a convenient option.
-Another way to replenish your body's sodium level is to have a soup that is a little bit saltier than you are used to at the end of each day.
+You can also eat soup that is a little bit saltier than you are used to for dinner.

 Sleep